zkoss/zkdoc/zk_component_ref/Spinner.md

 <spinner format="#,##0.##"/>
 ```

-You can provide a locale to format the number by specifying the String
+{% include versionSince\| 8.5.2 %} You can provide a locale to format
-starts with "locale:"
+the number by specifying the String starts with "locale:"

 ``` xml
 <spinner format="locale:zh-TW"/>